fragaria/karmen/docs/source/installation.rst

 ----------------------

 You probably want to start karmen every time you boot your Raspberry Pi.
-The easiest way is to add the following line at the end of your ``/home/pi/.bashrc`` file:
+The easiest way is to add the following line at the end of your ``/etc/rc.local`` file:

 .. code-block:: sh

-   /home/pi/karmen/run-karmen.sh
+   BASE_HOST=public-ip-address /home/pi/karmen/run-karmen.sh